Quantum Simulation Architecture for Lattice Bosons in Arbitrary, Tunable External Gauge Fields: General Formalism

 \subsection{Qubit Coupling Hamiltonian}

-We will consider a lattice of qubits, arranged such that there is an asymmetric pair of qubits $A$ and $B$ at each site.
+We will consider a lattice of qubits, arranged such that there is a higher energy $B$ qubit between each pair of linked $A$ qubits.
 We shall assume throughout that the following conditions hold:

 (1) The nonlinearities of each physical system which we use as a qubit are large enough that we can consider them to be purely two-level systems, and ignore all eigenstates besides $\ket{0}$ and $\ket{1}$.
 This requirement ultimately constrains the magnitudes of the couplings between qubits, which must be small compared to the physical devices' absolute nonlinearities.
+I describe an alternate regime, where states $\ket{2}$ and higher are considered and mixed by the drive fields, later in this work.

 (2) The qubits can be coupled to an external electromagnetic field.
 We shall further require that the electromagnetic field operator $\widehat{V}$ (which could represent the coupling to magnetic fields as well) has no expectation value in either state, so $\bra{0}\widehat{V}\ket{0} = \bra{1}\widehat{V}\ket{1} = 0$.
 These fields will always be present in the qubit array Hamiltonian, and we will treat them in the standard rotating wave approximation.